percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/backup_scenarios/encrypted_backup.rst

    order to clean up the backup directory you should use :option:`xtrabackup --remove-original` option.
-Even if they're not removed these files will not be copied/moved over to the datadir if :option:`xtrabackup --copy-back` or :option`xtrabackup --move-back` are used.
+Even if they're not removed these files will not be copied/moved over to the datadir if :option:`xtrabackup --copy-back` or :option:`xtrabackup --move-back` are used.

 Restoring Encrypted Backups